loltarq/TFHIC/README.md

 ### Libraries
 - **CERN ROOT 6.x** — **required only for `blastwave/`**
-  Used to build and load `libTFHIC.so` (`root-config` is invoked by the Makefile; typical workflow is loading the `.so` in ROOT/Cling and running macros).
+  Used to build and load `blastwave/libTFHIC.so` and `blastwave/bin/blastwave_thermal` (`root-config` is invoked by the Makefile; typical workflow is loading the `.so` in ROOT/Cling and running macros).
   - Installation instructions available @ https://root.cern/install
   - Verify version: `which root-config` and `root-config --version`